 3. Get Lazy and Stay Lazy: Habitually cutting corners does not happen instantly.
 Rather, it is a development that starts small and snow balls into your work life.
 The best way of insuring a strong work ethic is to nip laziness in the bud.

 4. Tearing Players Down Will Never Build You Up: Coaching a player always requires degrees of critiquing.
 However, it is important that you build a player up upon any sign of improvement.
-Consistently bringing down athletes will discourage athletes from giving you their undying best effort.
+Consistently bringing down athletes will discourage athletes from giving you their undying best effort and is one of the top 5 career killers for coaches.

 5. Refuse to Adjust and Watch Others Pass You By: From the "No Water" philosophy to the Wishbone offense, sports have evolved and will keep evolving.
 As a coach, it is important to have an open mind and be an early adopter to gain the edge and maintain it.
 Right now, you are in the middle of the technology evolution and the tech-savvy Millennial generation is now your athletes.